PeaBrane/Ising/README.md

 # Ising-Simulation

-This repository is no longer maintained, and is currently being replaced by a more Pythonic framework: https://github.com/PeaBrane/peapods
+See a more Pythonic framework: https://github.com/PeaBrane/peapods

 ## Information